35 Valentine's Day gifts we love from Nordstrom

 Free People Be Free Tie Dye Tee ($58; nordstrom.com)

-For the woman who's not into pink and red this holiday season, this tie-dye tee is the perfect mix of cool, comfort and style.
+For the woman who's not into pink and red, this tie-dye tee is the perfect mix of cool, comfort and style.

 _______________________________________________________________________________